 The First Modern Drug Lord

-However, despite his seeming success as a bootlegger, Rothstein was not satisfied.
+However, despite his seeming success as a bootlegger, Arnold Rothstein was not satisfied.
 His insatiable appetite for money eventually led him into the trade for another illegal substance – drugs.

 He began purchasing heroin from Europe and selling it at a great profit throughout the States.
 He did something similar with cocaine.

 This trade proved to be even more lucrative than bootlegging and Rothstein became the kingpin of America’s drug trade.

 By this point, some of the best-known mobsters of the era worked under his wing, including Frank Costello, Jack “Legs” Diamond, Charles “Lucky” Luciano, and Dutch Schultz.
 Unfortunately for Arnold Rothstein, though, these great times were not to last.